MewsSystems/gitbook-pos-api/use-cases/table-booking.md

 GET [PlatformAddress]/api/v2/tables
 ```

+> **Areas**:
+If you want to work with restaurant areas, e.g. "terrace", you can also fetch information about Areas, see [Do you support restaurant areas?](#do-you-support-restaurant-areas)

 ### 2. Get bookings
 Call [Get bookings](../operations/bookings.md#get-bookings) and filter by the desired booking period, to get the set of all bookings for that period, and the tables they are linked to.
 Tables with no bookings are free to book.
 Note that this API Operation supports pagination, to manage requests in case of large amounts of data.